 However, after 30 days of cocoa consumption, there were significant improvements on certain aspects of mood, including calmness and contentedness.
 The positive cocoa benefits on mood were statistically significant for the high-polyphenol group but not for the low-polyphenol or placebo groups.
 The self-rated calmness and contentedness were significantly increased in those subjects drinking the high-dose polyphenol dark chocolate drink compared to those drinking the placebo.

-“This randomized controlled trial is perhaps the first to demonstrate the positive effects of cocoa polyphenols on mood in healthy participants,” said the authors.
-“This provides a rationale for exploring whether cocoa polyphenols can ameliorate the symptoms associated with clinical anxiety or depression.”
+The authors also noted that the results provide “a rationale for exploring whether cocoa polyphenols can ameliorate the symptoms associated with clinical anxiety or depression.”
 Such studies are likely to be performed in the near future.
 For now, however, we know that, at least in people without clinical depression or anxiety, a small daily dose of dark chocolate or cocoa benefits mood.

-Polyphenol content of chocolate
+Polyphenol Content of Chocolate

 Over 10 percent of the weight of cocoa powder is flavonoids, a group of polyphenolic compounds that occur widely in fruits, vegetables, tea, red wine, and chocolate.
 Cocoa and chocolate products have the highest concentration of flavonoids among commonly consumed foods.
-Dark chocolate is one of the richest sources of polyphenols.
+And dark chocolate is one of the richest sources of polyphenols.

 You don’t need to purchase a special high-flavonoid or high-polyphenol chocolate like the chocolate used in this study in order to get a high concentration of these mood-boosting compounds.
 The darker the chocolate, the higher the percentage of cocoa it contains, and the more polyphenols you’ll consume per serving.
-When choosing a chocolate or cocoa product, look for one that is at least 70% cocoa or even darker (for instance, 85% cocoa) if you like.
+When choosing a chocolate or cocoa product, look for one that is at least 70 percent cocoa or even darker (for instance, 85 percent cocoa) if you like.
 Eat one or two ounces per day, no more.

-This post was originally published in 2015 and is regularly updated.
+Originally published in 2015, this post is regularly updated.